 Regiment from The 1st Battalion Essex Regiment in South Africa 1899-1902

-by the then Battalion Adjutant Brevet-Major A. G. Pratt.
+by the then battalion adjutant Brevet-Major A. G. Pratt.
 Captain Hebden

 appears circled in red on the above photograph and in detail at left.
 It is

-interesting to note that Captain's Hebden's collar appears with the exact same
+interesting to note that Captain's Hebden's collar appears with the exact

-likely by the same photographer.
+most likely by the same photographer.